 How will the curriculum be matched to my childs needs?

 - In their planning, class teachers ensure that all children can access the curriculum and can make progress.

 - If appropriate, specialist equipment may be given to assist a pupil e.g. writing slopes, pencil grips, iPads, laptops with educational programmes to enhance independent learning.

-- Provision is made for children with social needs by small group social interventions such as PALS and Attention Hillingdon.
+- Provision is made for children with social and emotional needs by implementing small group social interventions such as Talkabout and Attention Hillingdon.

-- Provision is made for children with speech and communication problems via the Hillingdon Speech and Language Service.
+- Provision is made for children with speech and communication problems via the Hillingdon Speech and Language Service and Language Link resources.
 Members of staff carry out programmes and recommendations provided by this service.

 How will I know how my child is doing?

 - You can make an appointment to see your child's teacher for a 15 minute slot on a Tuesday morning between 09.00 and 09.30 am.